Find Cheap Auto Insurance Quotes in Your Area

 Property Damage (PD): up to $25,000 per accident.
 This coverage pays for any damage of property per accident that you are largely at-fault for.
 This could include dents or damage to the vehicle in a crash, or property if you lost control and ran into someone’s house.
 There are also higher PD limits you can purchase instead of the state minimum, up to as high as $100,000 in coverage.

-Optional Car Insurance Coverage in Ohio
+Optional car insurance coverage in Ohio

 You will probably hear from your agent and government officials that the state-required minimum insurance is not enough to protect you and all of your assets.
 A more complete policy (agents may refer to it as a "full coverage") will not only include liability coverage, but also coverages that protect your injuries and your own vehicle.
 Here are some commonly included types of coverage that you should be able to get from most OH insurers:

 Physical Damage: when you need to pay for repairs to your car, having one of the two physical damage coverages can really help lighten the burden.
 Regardless of fault, for any damage that results from you running into someone or something, collision coverage protects you.
 On the other hand, other kinds of non-collision incidents will usually fall under comprehensive coverage.
-Note that with either of the physical damage types, you will need to select a deductible amount that you will pay on your own before they take effect.
-A deductible can be anywhere between $50 and $2,000, and the amount you choose will affect the cost of your premium.

 Uninsured/Underinsured Motorist (UM/UIM): in the event that an uninsured or underinsured motorist is to blame for your accident, this protection kicks in.
 The Financial Responsibility Law was created to combat this, but there are still a number of uninsured drivers on the road.
-Since an uninsured or underinsured driver (who has lower BI coverage limits than yours), most likely lack the financial ability to pay for your bodily injuries and car's damage, UM/UIM allows you to make claims from your own insurer.
+Since an uninsured or underinsured driver (who has lower BI coverage limits than yours), most likely lacks the financial ability to pay for your bodily injuries and car's damage, UM/UIM allows you to make claims from your own insurer.
 Depending on the insurer, UM/UIM may consist of several different variants of bodily injury and property damage that independently kick in under different situations.
 However, note that the UM/UIM limits you choose may never be higher than the BI limits on the same policy.

 Medical Payments (MED): as the name suggests, MED provides for expenses that incur from necessary medical care and attention that you need in an accident, up to the limits you choose to purchase.
 Since it kicks in regardless of fault, it is also known as the first-party benefit.
-Depending on the insurer, coverage limit can be anything between $1,000 and $10,000.
+Depending on the insurer, the coverage limit can be anything between $1,000 and $10,000.
 While many people may find this coverage and their health insurance redundant, know that it also covers funeral expense in the event that the insured driver, or a relative he/she lives with, dies from the accident.

 Although the most recommended (and usually the easiest) way to satisfy your financial responsibility is with an insurance policy, there are several alternatives.
 When you complete the requirements for any of these options to the Ohio BMV’s satisfactory, the Department will issue you a certificate of financial responsibility.
 This will be your proof whenever you are asked to present or submit one.
 The alternatives are: